-The next big step has to do with whom and how you expand these practices to the wider organization and reduce the amount of duplicate work.
-This requires rethinking how your organization operates and collaborates, shifting to a focus on multidisciplinary digital business teams who focus on delivering products rather than projects.
-Gartner classifies this concept as Fusion Teams.
-This concept has been around for a while and Gartner believes that low-code has a huge role in enabling these teams’ success.
-In fact, Gartner goes as far as to make the ability to deliver composable applications through Fusion Teams as one of the five critical capabilities in their report “Critical Capabilities for Enterprise Low-Code Application Platforms, 2020”.
+But what really makes low-code development so impactful has to do less with the platform and more with whom and how you expand these practices to the wider organization and reduce the amount of duplicate work.
+This requires rethinking how your organization operates and collaborates, shifting to a focus on multidisciplinary digital business teams with the goal of delivering products rather than projects.

 Small next step?
 Next big leap.